steventimberman/Serializer/README.md

   - serialized_array_1 = NpArraySerializer2D(array_type=array_type, array_shape=array_shape, array_bytes=array_bytes)
   - serialized_array_2 = NpArraySerializer2D(np_array=NP_ARRAY_1)

-### Both of these examples return an object with the same capabilities, where you can retreive the numpy array itself, along with the type, shape, and byte data of the array.
+### Both of these examples return an object with the same capabilities, where you can retrieve the numpy array itself, along with the type, shape, and byte data of the array.